cse110-sp24-group4/cse110-sp24-group4/docs/styleguide-js.md

 ### 4.8 Comments

-This section addresses implementation comments.
+>This section addresses implementation comments.
 JSDoc is addressed separately.

-#### 4.8.1 Block comment style

 Block comments are indented at the same level as the surrounding code.
 They may be in `/* … */` or `//-style.` For multi-line `/* … */` comments, subsequent lines must start with `*` aligned with the `*` on the previous line, to make comments obvious with no extra context.